 Purpose and Justification for Incurring Sovereign Debt

 Governments have a host of responsibilities, from building roads and schools to providing healthcare and defense.
 Yet, their income sources, primarily taxes, can be limited and unpredictable, leading to budget deficits.
 That’s where sovereign debt steps in, bridging the gap between income and expenditure.
 Beyond deficit financing, sovereign debt also facilitates macroeconomic management and helps stimulate economic growth.
 It can aid in combating recessions by increasing government spending during economic downturns.
-Moreover, funds raised from sovereign debt can be invested in key sectors that boost economic development, thereby improving living standards and bolstering future economic potential.
+Funds raised from sovereign debt can be invested in key sectors that boost economic development, thereby improving living standards and bolstering future economic potential.

 Understanding South Africa’s Sovereign Debt